Steve Jameson: Early life

-Steve Jameson was born in 1973 at Fort Knox, Kentucky, United States, and grew up in nearby Elizabethtown; he was the oldest of seven children of parents Hugh Jameson and Mary Jo Jameson.
+Steve Jameson was born in 1973 at Fort Knox, Kentucky, United States, and grew up in nearby Elizabethtown; he was the oldest of seven children.

-Steve first went to a private, Catholic school, St. James Elementary and later attended Elizabethtown Catholic High School, both of Saint James Parish in Elizabethtown, Kentucky.
+Steve first went to a private Catholic school, St. James Elementary, and later attended Elizabethtown Catholic High School, both of Saint James Parish in Elizabethtown, Kentucky.
 He also attended Elizabethtown High School, where he graduated.
 Following high school, he studied at the University of Kentucky, Lexington.
 He majored in architecture and fine art.

-At the age of 22, Steve first heard of the Indian spiritual master, Avatar Meher Baba, and after having, internal spiritual experiences while visiting Meher Spiritual Center in Myrtle Beach, South Carolina, Steve came to accept Meher Baba as the God incarnate soul known as the Avatar; the reincarnation of Zoroaster, Rama, Krishna, Buddha, Jesus and Mohammed.
-This story is told on the website Meher Baba Travels.
+At the age of 22, Steve came to spiritually follow the teachings of Meher Baba while visiting Meher Spiritual Center in Myrtle Beach, South Carolina.

 His life in Myrtle Beach

 At the age of 29, Steve moved to live near the Meher Spiritual Center in Myrtle Beach, South Carolina where many disciples of Meher Baba make their homes.
 He opened a sign shop called The Sign Man, making custom, sandblasted, illustrated & gilded residential signs for tourists to make a living for himself.
 He uses his sign shop as his painting studio.
-His shop/studio was featured in a two-page, illustrated spread of Grand Strand Magazine's August/September, 2014 issue.

-Jameson, under the painting name of "Wodin" has become one of the best known painters of the image of Avatar Meher Baba in the world.
+Jameson, under the painting name of "Wodin", has become a prolific painter of the image of Avatar Meher Baba.
 Hundreds of his paintings are in private collections all over the world.
-As such, Jameson is listed as one of the best known painters of Meher Baba's image on the web site Meher Baba Travels.

 Steve has visited Meher Baba's Samadhi (tomb shrine) in Ahmednagar, India three times.
 On these pilgrimages, he met the last remaining disciples of Meher Baba, including Baba's younger sister, Mani Irani.
 He became very close friends with Mani and illustrated two of her books; one of her childhood stores of life with her God-brother and another of her dreams of her God-realized brother.
 The first book Steve illustrated for Mani was "God Brother", published by Sheriar Books in 1993.
 The second book he illustrated for her was "Dreaming of the Beloved", published by Sheriar Books in 1998.

-Jameson's greatest project has been the designing of his planned, future Daddy God Art Museum to be built on the South Carolina coast among other popular tourist destinations and near the Meher Spiritual Center of Myrtle Beach.
+Jameson's greatest project has been the designing of his planned Daddy God Art Museum to be built on the South Carolina coast among other popular tourist destinations near the Meher Spiritual Center of Myrtle Beach.